casa-delle-coccinelle/ansible-fluxcd-bootstrap/README.md

 # ansible-fluxcd-bootstrap

 Sample role that does flux bootstrap of a cluster from a Github repo.
-As part of the bootstrap role creates a `aws-credentials` ns and deploys `awssm-secret` there to enable ExternalSecretsOperator.
+As part of the bootstrap role creates a `aws-credentials` and `bitwarden-secret` ns and deploys `awssm-secret` and `bitwarden-secret` respectivelly to enable ExternalSecretsOperator.
 Role is explicitly intended for personal usage (in other words - I don't expect it will work for you).

 ## Prerequisites